 Negative SEO: How competitors can ruin your rankings, and how to make sure they don't

 Negative SEO is a controversial topic in the SEO space.
-You hear about it a lot, but does it happen a lot?
+You hear about it a lot, but does it happen quite so often?
 How easy is it to ruin a competitor's rankings, really?
 Should you be worried?
 How do you know if someone is trying to knock you out of SERPs with negative SEO?
 Is there anything you can do to stay safe?
+Have you ever asked yourself the question "What is a negative SEO attack"?

 In this article, I'll do my best to shed some light on the matter and answer these questions.
 But before we start…